vannguyengd/gooddata-ui/docs/afm_components.md

     afm={{
         measures: [
             {
-                localIdentifier: 'CustomMeasureID',
+                localIdentifier: "CustomMeasureID",
                 definition: {
                     measure: {
                         item: {
-                            identifier: '<measure-identifier>' // can be referenced from the exported catalog }
+                            identifier: "<measure-identifier>" // can be referenced from the exported catalog }
                     }
                 },
-                alias: 'My Measure'
+                alias: "My Measure"
             }
         ],
         attributes: [
             {
-                localIdentifier: 'a1',
+                localIdentifier: "a1",
                 displayForm: {
-                    identifier: '<attribute-display-form-identifier>'
+                    identifier: "<attribute-display-form-identifier>"
                 }
             }
         ]